 Round 1: Make a MC and SC 6 into the MC.
 (6)

-Join the last ST to the first ST with a SL ST. FO leaving a long tail to sew onto the head.
-Sew each ear onto the head.
+Join the last ST to the first ST with a SL ST. FO leaving a long yarn tail to sew onto the head.
+Sew each Ear onto the top of the head.

 Arms (Make 2)